tanchekwei/VisualStudioCodeForCommandPalette/GUIDE.md

 This integration provides a seamless experience, allowing users to access both Visual Studio solutions and VS Code workspaces from a single interface.

+**Asynchronous Initialization**:
+To prevent UI freezing, the discovery of Visual Studio instances (which involves running `vswhere.exe`) and the scanning of their settings files are performed asynchronously in the background.
+The `InitInstancesAsync` method ensures that the heavy lifting is done without blocking the main thread, providing a responsive user experience even during startup.

 ### Workspace Readers and Performance

 To ensure high performance and low memory usage, the extension uses the `System.Text.Json` source generator for deserializing workspace data.
 This avoids runtime reflection and minimizes allocations.

+*   **Native AOT**: The application supports Native AOT (Ahead-of-Time) compilation, which significantly reduces startup time and memory footprint (introduced in version 1.9.0.0).
+*   **Asynchronous Loading**: All heavy I/O operations, including reading workspace databases and running external processes, are fully asynchronous to maintain UI responsiveness.
 *   **`VscdbWorkspaceReader` & `StorageJsonWorkspaceReader`**: These static reader classes are responsible for retrieving workspace information from Visual Studio Code's two primary data sources: the `state.vscdb` SQLite database and the `storage.json` file.
 Each reader is optimized to read its specific source and deserialize the data efficiently using source-generated models.

 ### Settings